iamsulaimonsikiru/Impact-of-Ownership-Concentration-on-Financial-Performance-of-Manufacturing-Firms-in-Europe/README.md

 ROE = f(BOC, IOC, GOC, LEV)

 # Figures
-Below are the figures used in the analysis.
-Upload your images into a `/figures` folder and ensure the filenames match the placeholders.
+Upload your images into a `/figures` folder and ensure filenames match the placeholders.

 ### Figure 1: Structure of the Research
 ![Figure 1](figures/figure1_structure_of_research.png)